The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

 We did both – but if you’re short on time just stick with the Lake Minnewanka Lakeside Trail.

-The Stewart Canyon Trail takes you 1.5 kilometres one way along the edge of the river.
+The Stewart Canyon Trail takes you 1.5 km one way along the edge of the river.
 It’s pretty enough and quite lovely especially if you stop at the end of the trail down where it hits the river – but it doesn’t offer the outstanding views that the Lake Minnewanka hike offers.

 We did a quick out and back to the end of the Stewart Canyon Trail.